 The legal hemp market has put hemp nutrition in the spotlight, so we’ve produced this guide to keep you informed.

 For several years, hemp was illegal across different parts of the world.
-In the US, hemp was a scheduled substance meaning that it was illegal to cultivate, possess, use, or sell hemp in any form.
+In the US, hemp was a scheduled substance meaning that it was illegal to farm hemp, possess it, use it, or sell hemp in any form.

 The Agricultural Act of 2018 removed hemp from the list of scheduled substances and reclassified it as an agricultural commodity.
 This has led to the creation of hemp programs at the level of the states and Indian tribes.
 With the hemp programs individuals can apply for licenses to cultivate hemp for personal and commercial use.